cryostatio/cryostatio.github.io/guides/_subsections/store-credentials.md

       summary="View your stored credentials"
       image-name="2.3.0/store-credentials-2.png"
       text="
         The <i>Store Credentials</i> table will update with a row for each of the credentials you have stored in the keyring.
 The <i>matchExpression</i> is visible along with a count of the number of known target applications that these credentials will apply to.
 You can expand the row to display a list of those matched target applications.
-For security reasons it is not possible to view the stored username and password associated with a credentials definition in the keyring.
+For security reasons it is not possible to view the stored username and password associated with a credential definition in the keyring.
       "
     %}
   </li>